How Can I Get an Employment Authorization Document (EAD)?

 - Employment-based non-immigrant

 - Family-based non-immigrant

 - EAD applicant who has filed for an Adjustment of Status (you have applied for a Green Card)

-It is important to ensure that you fulfill the correct criteria, and complete your application form accurately.
+It is important to ensure that you fulfil the correct criteria, and complete your application form accurately.
 Failure to carry out the application process correctly could cost you in the long run, and disrupt your chances of getting an EAD.
-If you need help with choosing a category or completing the form then please get in touch.
+If you need help with choosing a category or completing the form, then please get in touch.
 You may need to get legal advice from an experienced lawyer while proceeding with filling and submission of your application form.